-The constant can then be interpreted as the rate of growth, in decimal form.
-A value of for instance, means that the quantity increases by over every unit of time.
-As is the case with all exponential functions, is the -coordinate of the -intercept.
+The constant r can then be interpreted as the rate of growth, in decimal form.
+A value of 0.06, for instance, means that the quantity increases by over every unit of time.
+As is the case with all exponential functions, a is the y-coordinate of the y-intercept.

-The constant can then be interpreted as the rate of decay, in decimal form.
-A value of for instance, would mean that the quantity decreases by over every unit of time.
+The constant r can then be interpreted as the rate of decay, in decimal form.
+A value of 0.12, for instance, would mean that the quantity decreases by over every unit of time.

-Thus, the rate of decay is or per year.
-The initial value is and the constant multiplier is Using this information, we can graph the exponential decay function by plotting some points that lie on and connecting them with a smooth curve.
+Thus, the rate of decay is 0.12, or per year.
+The initial value is 800, and the constant multiplier is 0.88.
+Using this information, we can graph the exponential decay function by plotting some points that lie on H and connecting them with a smooth curve.

-When money is deposited to a savings account, interest is accrued, often yearly.
-Different types of interest work in different ways.
-When the interest earned is then added to the original amount, future interest accrues for a larger amount.
-This is called compound interest.
-To calculate the balance on the account at a specific time, an exponential growth function can be used.
-When the interest is compounded yearly, the balance can be modeled with a function.
+When money is deposited to a savings account, interest is accrued, often yearly — different types of interest work in different ways.
+Compound interest is when the interest earned is added to the original amount and future interest accrues into a larger amount.
+To find the balance of an account at any given time, an exponential growth function can be used.
+When the interest is compounded yearly, the balance can be modeled by a function.

-The constant is the number of times the interest is compounded per year, while is still the annual interest rate.
-For an account with the principal $ and an annual interest of compounded twice a year, the growth function is:
+The constant n is the number of times the interest is compounded per year, while r is still the annual interest rate.
+For an account with the principal $100 and an annual interest of compounded twice a year, the growth function is: